pjkundert/community-coin/README.txt

   Fully private, non-custodial wallets are difficult to set up and fragile to secure.

-  Community-based SLIP-39 backup standards are available, and hardware wallets from vendors like Trezor and Ledger for day-to-day payments are inexpensive and reliable.
-Training on setup and use will still be necessary, and will prepare the community for future transition to much more reliable and powerful systems built on Holochain.
+  Community-based SLIP-39[1] backup standards are available, and hardware wallets from vendors like Trezor and Ledger for day-to-day payments are inexpensive and reliable.
+Training on setup and use will still be necessary, and will prepare the community for future transition to much more reliable and powerful systems built on Holochain[3].

 ◊ 3.1.2.2 Crypto L2 Payments